What is Project Charter?

 Charter Hierarchy

-The authority to supervise all of the internal activities of the project, including the transitions between phases, has been given to the Project Manager by the sponsor.
+The sponsor has given the project manager the authority to supervise all of the project's internal activities, including the transitions between phases.
 The sponsor delegated all of the overall project authority to the Project Manager, which means that the Project Manager can take the role of authorizing agent for each phase of the project.

 In which situations does it Become Necessary for the Sponsor to Re-Charter

-The particular conditions of the organization along with its internal regulations will decide when and if it is necessary to apply for a new charter.
+The particular conditions of the organization, along with its internal regulations, will decide when and if it is necessary to apply for a new charter.
 Both the Organizational Strategy and the Charter are Presented Here.

 Conclusion